mwyoung/LED-Cube/README.md

 # LED Cube - 4x4x4

 The purpose of this project is to make a LED cube using a minimum amount of pins from the microcontroller.
-An Arduino Nano (clone, to use the Atmega328p chip) is used for the microcontroller, and a USBASP is used for programming.
+An Arduino Nano (clone) used for the Atmega328p chip as the microcontroller, and a USBASP is used for programming.
 An example serial test program is available [here](https://github.com/mwyoung/avr-serial-test).

 The main code starts in LED\_Cube4.c.
 The LED\_Defaults.h file contains macros and